emilijus-sileikis/WokeVillage/doc/se/Technical_specification.md

 ## **Deployment:**

 This project is built on more dependencies, than a regular one, because we are adding functionality "on top" of an already existing project.
-In the graph (Figure 2, Graph section), we can see the services we use.
+In the graph (Figure 2), we can see the services we use.
 The Minecraft: Java Edition game server (later Paper) is configured and ran by the game administrator using Paper.jar file on which this project (WokeVillage.jar) depends on and is launched by.
 Paper looks for plugins folder, located in the server files directory, in which